 How this advantages NBC

-Assuming NBCSN is shut down, keeping the Premier League gives even more incentive to push sign-ups for Peacock.
-As noted above, many fans of the league in the U.S. would potentially benefit from having most of the matches consolidated in one streaming platform, rather than the current almost equal split between streaming and linear TV.
+With NBCSN shutting down, keeping the Premier League incentivizes more Peacock Premium sign-ups.
+As noted above, fans in the U.S. may benefit from the consolidation of matches into one streaming platform.
+It is certainly easier to keep track of compared to the split between streaming and linear TV.

 Since Comcast purchased BSkyB in the U.K., we have seen greater synergies in NBC and Sky Sports Premier League coverage.
-If NBC can reach another long-term deal with the Premier League, those synergies can be further exploited.
-This not only helps cut production costs but can help along with Peacock’s streaming of Premier League TV to bring U.S. and U.K. coverage of the league in sync.
+If NBC can reach another long-term deal with the Premier League, it will further exploit those synergies.
+For one, this helps cut production costs.
+Also, it brings the U.S. and U.K. coverage of the league in sync.

-Time will tell if Ourand’s predictions come to pass, but one thing is for sure – in a media landscape changing rapidly due to streaming and COVID-19, Comcast will continue to tweak its operation to position its NBC properties in the best competitive situation possible.
+Time will tell if Ourand’s predictions come to pass.
+But, one thing is for sure.
+In a media landscape changing rapidly due to streaming and COVID-19, Comcast will continue to tweak its operation.
+Positioning NBC properties in the best competitive situation possible is always the goal.

 Many Sports & ESPN Originals

 - Price: $9.99/mo. (or get ESPN+, Hulu & Disney+ for $12.99/mo.)